SlobodanDodic/ema/README.md

   - GraphQL
   - PostgreSQL 16 DB

-## Starting the Application
+# Starting the Application

+## branch pg_admin_4

 ### Client Side

 To start the client-side application:

 1. Navigate to the `client` directory.
-2. Run the Vite development server using command `npm run dev`.
+2. Run the Vite development server using command: `npm run dev`,

-### Server Side
+## Server Side

 To start the server-side application:

 1. Navigate to the `server` directory.
-2. Start the NestJS development server using command `npm run start:dev`.
+2. Start the NestJS development server using command: `npm run start:dev`,
-3. Open Prisma Studio using command `npx prisma studio`.
+3. Open Prisma Studio using command: `npx prisma studio`,

+## branch main

+### Root

+To start the the whole application:

+1. Navigate to the `root` directory.
+2. Start the Docker Compose development server using command: `docker compose up --build`,
+3. Open Prisma Studio using command: `npm run prisma-studio`,

 ## Login & Registration Page